Linuxbrew/brew/docs/Formula-Cookbook.md

 bin.install Dir["output/*"]
 ```

-to move binaries into their correct location into the cellar, and
+to move binaries into their correct location into the Cellar, and

 ```ruby
 man.mkpath